-(Also see the State of the Group 2020 report)
+(See the previous State of the Group 2022 report)

-- Though we’re not counting it as part of Hawaii Web Group, we’ve partnered with MauiAccommodations.com and will be offering space to relevant clients soon.
+- Though we’re not counting it as part of Hawaii Web Group, we’ve partnered with MauiAccommodations.com and will be offering space to relevant clients in 2023.
 We’ve also taken back RoadToHana.com.

 What kind of traffic do our sites enjoy?

 An overview of the past and present annual absolute unique visitors (currently referred to as “users” by Google Analytics.)

 The tragic fires on Maui brought extra visitors, but not for reasons we wanted.
 We expect 2024 to come back to pre-disaster levels of traffic.

 Hawaii Web Group’s social media following and current reach.

 Our goal for 2024 is to maintain similar impressions and engagement.
 It’s not worth having an audience unless they truly care, so growth isn’t our goal for social.